-Each of the four organizations that make up the DuPage Monarch Project are contributing the essential resources of science, education, community organizing and public art to the shared mission of protecting monarch butterflies and pollinators.
+Each of the four organizations that make up the DuPage Monarch Project are contributing the essential resources of science, education, community organizing, and public art to the shared mission of protecting monarch butterflies and pollinators.
 All are important.
 Science establishes a knowledge base for implementing and evaluating conservation measures; educators provide public officials with background information needed for effective policies; and community organizers bring people together for restoring and creating habitat.
-Art helps shape the cultural meanings within which conserving climate, land and wildlife makes sense, is valued and pursued.
+Art helps shape the cultural meanings within which conserving climate, land, and wildlife makes sense and is valued and pursued.

-The Forest Preserve District of DuPage, one of the DuPage Monarch Project partners, adapted to the pandemic’s impact by shifting its community engagement from in-person programs to innovative uses of videos and social media.
-A pollinator themed art exhibit scheduled for Mayslake Peabody Estate in May 2020, became a virtual Facebook show in 2021.
-Some aspects were lost in the on-line format, like the co-mingling of artists and audience at an opening reception but more importantly, it preserved the power of art to engage viewers on a critical environmental issue while other forums were unavailable.
+The Forest Preserve District of DuPage, a DuPage Monarch Project partner, adapted to the pandemic’s impact by shifting its community engagement from in-person programs to innovative uses of videos and social media.
+A pollinator-themed art exhibit scheduled for Mayslake Peabody Estate in May 2020 became a virtual Facebook show in 2021.
+Some aspects were lost in the online format, like the co-mingling of artists and audience at an opening reception, but more importantly, it preserved the power of art to engage viewers on a critical environmental issue while other forums were unavailable.

 Art is a force that both reveals and shapes cultural understandings of nature and the environment.
 Ellen Corr, Director of Art Partnerships for NRDC, has been engaging new audiences on environmental issues through visual art for the past decade.
 She uses art to tell the story of crises like climate change and pollinator decline in ways that inspire people to be part of the solution.